shengyanli1982/law/README.md

 # Quick Start

-`LAW` is designed to be simple and easy to use.
-To get started, create a writer and use the `Write` method to write log data to the buffer.
+`LAW` is designed to be straightforward and user-friendly.
+To begin, create a writer and use the `Write` method to write log data to the buffer.
 When you're ready to stop the writer, simply call the `Stop` method.

-`LAW` also provides a `Config` struct that allows you to customize the writer's behavior.
-You can use the `WithXXX` methods to configure various features.
-For more details, refer to the **Features** section.
+Additionally, `LAW` offers a `Config` struct that enables customization of the writer's behavior.
+You can utilize the `WithXXX` methods to configure various features.
+For more information, refer to the **Features** section.

 ### Example